Expires:202512022300;;870788

 Tides...

-.TUESDAY...Surf height 5 to 9 feet.
-Mostly sunny.
-A chance of snow.
+.THURSDAY...Surf height 4 to 7 feet.
+Mostly cloudy.
+A slight chance

-.WEDNESDAY...Surf height 2 to 5 feet.
+.SATURDAY...Surf height around 3 feet.
 Mostly cloudy.
 A chance of

 &&